sihanchen01/cp2410/Week08/prac08.md

 <div style="page-break-after: always;"></div>

 ## Question 6
+We can use the `binary search` technique to reduce search time on each row from $O(n)$ to $O(lg(n))$.
 For each row of the matrix, we will split the row in middle, and keep doing the splitting while there are 0s in the left or 1s in the right (by checking last element in left and first element in right).
-If left's last element is 0, we call function recursively on left half, otherwise on right half.
+If the left's last element is 0, we call function recursively on left half, otherwise on the right half.
 And the base case is length of input list is 1.

 ```python